hahmed2k/Alzheimers-Project/README.md

 Step 2 - Once the dataset is downloaded, place it in a folder titled 'data'

-Step 3 - Download 'Alzheimer's Disease Prediction - Complete Notebook.ipynb' file
+Step 3 - Download 'Alzheimer's Disease Prediction - Complete Notebook.ipynb' file (Found in this repository)

 Step 4 - Make sure dependencies (listed below) are installed